 The idea of an external graphics card (eGPU) was once the talk of fantasy, but that’s no longer the case.
 Thanks to Thunderbolt 3 and its high-bandwidth 40Gbps transfer rate, external enclosures can now accommodate high-end graphics cards.

 That means you can now supercharge the visual performance of your Mac computer, even if it’s a laptop.
-There are some caveats to doing this, namely a limited number of supported graphics cards and the high price of getting started (for now, anyway).
+There are some caveats to doing this, namely a limited number of supported graphics cards and the high price of getting started.

 What You’ll Need